jeremy-leonardo/BlajarInvest/README.md

 # Blajar Invest

+Blajar Invest is an android app that aims to educate people about investments.<br>
 Created for MOBI6059 - Mobile Programming final project.

-## About

-Blajar Invest is an android app that aims to educate people about investments.

 ## Screenshots